Who are the responsible parties in a lawsuit?

 - Preserve evidence of the motorcycle crash before it is lost;

-- Inspect the bike and safety gear for potential defects;
+- Inspect the bike for defects;

 - Sue all responsible parties;